tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 ```
 -bash-4.1$ cat my_script.sql
-select count(*) from companies_1;
+select count(*) from companies;
 -bash-4.1$ nzsql -host myHost -u username -pw password -d ws -f my_script.sql
 COUNT
 ---------
-3790324
+9032
 (1 row)
 ```

-### The nzload command
+### nzload command

-The nzload command is used to move large volumes of data in to and out of Netezza.
-This is very broad subject, and you can find all the details [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.load.doc/c_load_overview.html?cp=SSULQD_7.2.0%2F5&lang=en).
+The `nzload` command is used to move large volumes of data in to and out of Netezza.
+This is a very broad subject, and you can find all the details [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.load.doc/c_load_overview.html?cp=SSULQD_7.2.0%2F5&lang=en).
 As a toy example, suppose you have the following data in the local Unix filesystem:

 ```